devnull-cz/c-prog-lang/modules/scope.md

   etc.

-- Within the inner block, an identifier of the same name declared in the outer block is hidden (and not visible) within the inner block.
+- Within the inner block, an identifier of the same name declared in the outer block is hidden (and not visible).
 See:

 	- #source shadow.c
 	- #source shadow-block.c